ADHD Medication For Children

 Are ADHD medications safe for children?

-ADHD medications are generally safe compared to those not treat ADHD.
+ADHD medications are generally safe compared to those not meant to treat ADHD.
 Children who do not get support may struggle at school, experience social problems, have accidents, or partake in risky behaviors.
+Consult your doctor about combining prescriptions and monitoring effects.

 How to tell if the medication is working